Skip to main content

 After activation:

-Important Recommendation:After activating SAML, the current administrator should not log out immediately.
+Important Recommendation:After activating SSO, the current administrator should not log out immediately.
 Instead, use a separate user account from a verified domain to test the SSO login and verify the configuration.
 This ensures that if there is an issue with the SSO setup, the administrator can still access the settings to make adjustments and avoid being locked out.